sajadabedi/web0/README.md

 - What’s the smoothest way to collaborate with an AI?

 So yeah, this project is me following that curiosity.
 A bunch of little experiments wrapped in a visual website builder.

-## What i used to build this
-- ReactJS
-- Tailwind CSS
-- Radix UI
-- OpenAI API
-- PostgreSQL